MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/deletesharedentityassociations.md

 ---
-title: DeleteSharedEntityAssociations Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: DeleteSharedEntityAssociations Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Removes the association between a negative keyword list and an entity such as a campaign.
 ---
-# DeleteSharedEntityAssociations Service Operation
+# DeleteSharedEntityAssociations Service Operation - Campaign Management
 Removes the association between a negative keyword list and an entity such as a campaign.

 ## <a name="request"></a>Request Elements